Fear of Being Touched – Haphephobia

 Fear of Being Touched Symptoms

-The symptoms of the Fear of Being Touched are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Being Touched have much in common with other fears and phobias and may include:

 - Panic attacks